Loading data#

 Arguments:

 --data_dir— required; the folder that becomesMedVision_DATA_DIR(datasets and the fetched dataset source code land here).--tasks_json— path to a task-list JSON; its top-level keys are read as task names (the same format used undertasks_list/).--configs_csv— path to a CSV whose first column lists config names.
-Ready-made lists ship indocs/dataset-configs/:ConfigurationsList_All.csv,ConfigurationsList_Test.csv, andConfigurationsList_Train.csv.--split—test(default) ortrain; controls which split of each task/config is requested.--force_download_data— store-true flag that forces re-download of the raw imaging data.
+Ready-made lists ship indataset-info/dataset-configs/v1.0.0-v1.1.1/:ConfigurationsList_All.csv,ConfigurationsList_Test.csv, andConfigurationsList_Train.csv.--split—test(default) ortrain; controls which split of each task/config is requested.--force_download_data— store-true flag that forces re-download of the raw imaging data.

 Provide exactly one of --tasks_json or --configs_csv — supplying neither or both is an error.
 When you pass tasks, each task name is expanded to a config by appending _Test/_Train; as part of that expansion BoxCoordinate in a task name is rewritten to BoxSize to match the dataset’s config naming.